D-side/forgot-alt-shift/README.md

 * Tests (really?)
 * Fill out the compatibility list (OS, Ruby implementations)
-* Document how it works and how to use it with different layouts
+* Document how it works and how to use it with other layouts
+* License code properly (MIT or WTFPL?
+Tough choice)
+* Extract layout file choice into arguments (or even a config file, if need be)